weecology/lab-manual/UF-Policies:-Travel-Guidelines.md

 **Step 6**: Submit a [WEC Travel expense report](http://www.wec.ufl.edu/resources/travel/Travel%20Expense%20Report%201.2.pdf)
     Email it to Jen at WECFiscal@ifas.ufl.edu

 Make sure you fill in the associated TAR #.
-You can find this in myUFL at Main Menu -> My Self Service -> Travel and Expense -> Travel Authorizations -> View.
+You can find this in myUFL at Main Menu -> My Self Service -> Travel and Expense -> Travel Authorizations -> View, or on the file Jen sends you in step 5a.

 As of November 2018, Morgan (or associated PI, I - Renata - assume) needs to approve TERs, either by signing them or emailing Jen at WECFiscal@ifas.ufl.edu saying she approves them.